Sentra-Brain/sentra-platform/docs/arc42/adr/011-modularize-rag.md

 ## Implementation Plan

 1. Create `packages/sentra-rag` as internal shared library.
-2. Move embedding and vector store logic from `sentra-rag-worker` into `sentra-rag`.
+2. Move embedding and vector store logic from `Sentra.Rag.Worker` into `sentra-rag`.
-3. Build `sentra-rag-server` as a minimal FastAPI service with `/retrieve` and `/embed` endpoints.
+3. Build `Sentra.Rag.Server` as a minimal FastAPI service with `/retrieve` and `/embed` endpoints.
-4. Move `Dockerfile.base` and `requirements.rag.txt` into `services/sentra-rag-base/` and standardize the build.
+4. Move `Dockerfile.base` and `requirements.rag.txt` into `src/Sentra.Rag.Base/` and standardize the build.
 5. Update both `rag-server` and `rag-worker` to use the base image.
 6. Update `sentra-api` to query `rag-server` when RAG is requested in a conversation.